 How to Exercise Your First Amendment Right

 1. Complete and submit the special use permit application.
-The application must be received by the monument no less than 14 working days prior to the start of the event.
+The application must be received by the park no less than 14 working days prior to the start of the event.

-3. Submit the completed special use permit application and general conditions by appointment, email, or mail.
+3. Submit the completed special use permit application by in person, email, or mail.
 Factor in additional time for requests processed through the mail.

 For submitting application via email, scan both documents and email them to the Special Use Permit Coordinator at firstname.lastname@example.org and write in the subject line “first amendment activity permit.”